 Pick any piece of electronics in front of you – chances are, it has sensors in it.
 And not only electronics: now sensors are even in trees and buildings.
 And they are there for a reason: people extract value from their readings.
 So if you feel that sensors on your factories’ equipment are also potentially a profit gainer, you’re right.
 But the mere feeling is not enough.
 To extract real value from sensor data, before turning to big data consulting, you need to understand the basics of sensor analytics.
-And this is what you will gain down below, if you look closely at:
+And this is what you will gain down below.

 Why you should analyze sensor data depends on what your enterprise needs.
 Usually, manufacturers analyze sensor data to monitor/optimize processes or design products.